stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The Push button is highlighted.](media/vs-git-push.png "Push changes")

+    > **Note**: You may see a message about the current code being behind.
+If that is the case, select to pull then push the commit.

 15. Afterward, you should see a message stating that you successfully pushed your changes to the GitHub repository.

     ![The message is displayed.](media/vs-git-push-success.png "Successfully pushed")